slapcat/triage-helper/README.md

 _Ensure that the numbers on the left-hand side always count sequentially (1, 2, 3, etc)._ To remove a job, delete the respective line from this file and then remove all entries for it in `duties.csv`.
 The job number listed here will correspond to the number in the third colum of the duties file.

+### Reset Duties

+There is a red button in the UI to reset duties.
+This option will reset all substitutions from the day's duties.
+It can be used in cases where a person was marked accidentally marked as off and they need to be returned to their scheduled duty.
+Note that any substitutions that occured already will be reset and a new replacment agent may be selected to fill in after the reset.

 ### Configuration

 Most of the configuration options in `settings.ini` are self-explanatory.
 Here is some additional information on some of the parameters: